 Finding Support in Recovery

 Even after completing a rehab program, you will still need to actively work to maintain sobriety.
-This requires support from your peers, your family and friends, and your community.
+This requires support from your peers, your family, friends and your community.
 Your treatment provider will be able to connect you with resources in your area.
-These could include Alcoholics Anonymous and similar support groups, appropriate recovery housing, government assistance programs, employment resources, community outreach programs, and more.
+These could include Alcoholics Anonymous and similar support groups, appropriate recovery housing, government assistance programs, employment resources, community outreach programs and more.

 Ready to Take the First Step?